NOAA-GSL/ExascaleWorkflowSandbox/docs/quickstart.rst

 Quick Start
 ===========

 This guide walks you through a complete Chiltepin workflow, from setting up an endpoint to submitting tasks.

 Overview
 --------

-Chiltepin is a collection of tools for exploring and testing technologies for implementing exascale scientific workflows using Parsl and Globus Compute.
+Chiltepin is a collection of tools for implementing distributed exascale numerical weather prediction workflows using Parsl and Globus Compute.

 .. warning::

-   This collection of resources is not intended for production use, and is for research purposes only.
+   This collection of resources is not intended for use in operational production environments, and is for research purposes only.

 Prerequisites
 -------------